gobuffalo/pop/README.md

 * Tables must have an "id" column and a corresponding "ID" field on the `struct` being used.
 * If there is a timestamp column named "created_at", "CreatedAt" on the `struct`, it will be set with the current time when the record is created.
 * If there is a timestamp column named "updated_at", "UpdatedAt" on the `struct`, it will be set with the current time when the record is updated.
-* Default databases are lowercase, underscored versions of the `struct` name.
+* Default databases are lowercase, plural, and underscored versions of the `struct` name.
 Examples: User{} is "users", FooBar{} is "foo_bars", etc...

 ## Supported Databases